Curaçao artists at ‘Relational Undercurrents’

 Invited artist from St. Maarten is photographer Deborah Jack, and Aruba is also represented.

 After September 23, the exhibition will travel to Miami, in The Frost Art Museum (Oktober – December 2018).
 Next to the Portland Museum of Art (Portland, ME, January – May 2019) and then to the Delaware Art Museum (Wilmington, DE, June-September 2019).

-Thanks to Ellen Spijkstra for bringing this to our attention.
+With thanks to Ellen Spijkstra for bringing this information to our attention.

 July 1, 2018.